pingcap/docs-tidb-operator/en/collect-tidb-logs.md

 In some cases, you may want to use some tools or automated systems to analyze and process the log content.
 The application log of each TiDB component uses [unified log format](https://github.com/tikv/rfcs/blob/master/text/2018-12-19-unified-log-format.md), which facilitates parsing with other programs.
 However, because slow query logs use a multi-line format that is compatible with MySQL, it might be difficult to parse slow query logs when they are mixed with application logs.

 If you want to separate the slow query logs from the application logs, you can configure the `spec.tidb.separateSlowLog: true` parameter in the `TidbCluster` CR.
-This outputs the slow query log to a dedicated bypass container so that it can be stored in a separate file on the host.
+This outputs the slow query log to a dedicated sidecar container so that it can be stored in a separate file on the host.

 Then you can view the slow query log through the sidecar container named `slowlog`: